chcko/chcko/README.rst

 ^^^^^

-``../<lang>/edits`` allows to add, change or delete IDs for School, Period, Teacher, Class and Student.
+``../<lang>/edits`` allows to add, change or delete IDs for School, Field, Teacher, Class and Role.
 For fields left empty

 - ``-`` is used for logged in users